 -

-Sense Smarter, Think Better: Edge Perception for Next-Generation Networks
+Sense Smarter, Think Better: A Survey on Edge Perception for Next-Generation Networks

-A structured survey of edge perception that integrates sensing modalities, edge AI, task-driven designs, and open challenges for 6G networks.
+A survey consolidating research on edge perception by examining sensing modalities, edge AI, their synergies, task-driven designs, and open challenges for 6G networks.